adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

 Mink is a php 5.3 library that you'll use inside your test and feature suites.
 Before you begin, ensure that you have at least PHP 5.3.1 installed.

+Mink integration into Behat happens thanks to MinkExtension.
+Extension takes care of all the configuration and initialization of the Mink, leaving only fun parts to you.

 Method #1 (Composer)
 ~~~~~~~~~~~~~~~~~~~~